abdu22/Modern-Web-Application/MongoDB1/readme.md

 # MongoDB

-1. Using Mongo Shell, Create a collecon homework7 and add one document to it with the following data (find it in Sakai):
+1. Using Mongo Shell, Create a collecon homework7 and add one document to it with the following data.
 {message: "ba12e76147f0f251b3a2975f7acaf446a86be1b4e2a67a5d51d62f7bfbed5c03"}
 2. Write a Node applicaon
 using Express that will read the above